ccampo133/maven-git-version/README.md

 the pom.xml file to be modified (causing potential merge conflicts down the road, or untracked changes).

 The main functionality of this repository has been forked and adapted from [maven-external-version](https://github.com/bdemers/maven-external-version).

+Continue reading below for more detailed usage scenarios, or dive straight into the [examples](https://github.com/ccampo133/maven-git-version/tree/master/example)!

 # Usage